bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 ---
-date: 20240310
+date: 20240319
 ---

 # Writing a custom Dart VM service extension (part 1)

 In this post, I'll take a closer look at Dart VM's service extensions mechanism and explain what service extensions are and why they are useful in certain situations.
-I'll also show how to implement a new, simple service extension in a pure Dart program and in a Flutter app.
+I'll also show how to implement one.

 # The Dart language